web3os-org/kernel/README.md

 - Developer-friendly:
   - Easily scriptable and hookable ecosystem of modules
   - Programs are just HTML/CSS/JS/WebGL, or any language that compiles to WebAssembly
-  - A package manager, wpm, is in development but not yet functional

 </details>